Avotexs/Interventions_Aireport/README.md

    docker-compose up --build
    ```

-   This will:
+   This command will:
-   - Start MySQL database container
+   - Start the MySQL database container.
-   - Build and start Spring Boot backend (port 9090)
+   - Build and start the Spring Boot backend (available on port 9090).
-   - Build and start Angular frontend (port 4200)
+   - Build and start the Angular frontend (available on port 4200).

 3. **Access the application**
    - Frontend: http://localhost:4200